Trauma Therapy in Northern Virginia: Confidential Online Care for Adults in Arlington, Alexandria, Fairfax & Falls Church

 Loudoun & Beyond

-Supporting clients in Ashburn, Leesburg, Sterling, and neighboring communities through HIPAA-secure telehealth, I offer trauma therapy tailored to your pace and privacy.
+Supporting clients in Ashburn, Leesburg, Sterling, and neighboring communities through secure telehealth, I offer trauma therapy tailored to your pace and privacy.

 How I Work: ACT-Led, Trauma-Informed, Evidence-Based Care in Northern Virginia